 Construction of a 3 – Star Application Hotel

 The Hon.
-Minister of Tourism, Wildlife and Antiquities, Prof. Ephraim Kamuntu today led a team of Government officials and other partners for a ground breaking ceremony to kick start the construction of an application hotel for the Uganda Hotel and Tourism Training Institute (UHTTI) in Jinja.
+Minister of Tourism, Wildlife and Antiquities, Prof. Ephraim Kamuntu on 10th April 2018, led a team of Government officials and other partners for a ground breaking ceremony to kick start the construction of an application hotel for the Uganda Hotel and Tourism Training Institute (UHTTI) in Jinja.

 “Human resource is a very important ingredient in the tourism sector.
 We can promote the country as a tourism destination, but if you do not have capable resource to provide experience that will encourage not only repeat visits, but more people coming in, then all the investment in promotion and modern hospitality facility will be in vain,” said Prof. Kamuntu.
 This facility is therefore, one of the interventions we are making as government, to start building the capacity of human resource in the tourism sector”, he added.